Tycho: Like, here? In the urinal?

 - And finally, the one rule that must never, ever, be broken: Never say a single word while within the restroom.
 Not only is it an unnecessary noise, but it grates against the philosophy of speed and efficiency that governs Male Restroom Etiquette.
 It slows down the transaction process and makes using the restroom awkward and unpleasant for other occupants.

 Whenever Male Restroom Etiquette is brought up in media, it is usually Played for Laughs as we watch some poor soul try to use the restroom while another man shows complete disregard for the above rules.
 And while many men can attest that these rules are indeed Truth in Television, most know that a breach of these rules is not so awkward as some make it out to be.
 Contrast The Can Kicked Him (or its subtrope Camping a Crapper), the ultimate breach of etiquette.

-- In Empire, a Harry Potter AU Crack Fic, to Lucius's annoyance one of his spies meets with him in the men's room.
+- In Empire, a Harry Potter AU Crack Fic, to Lucius's annoyance, one of his spies meets with him in the men's room.

 - Real Genius: The hyperactive Jordan finds Mitch at a urinal and obliviously bombards him with questions.
 Doesn't help rather shy 15-year-old Mitch's composure in this situation that Jordan is female.

-- Spaceballs - President Skroob gets a video phone call while in the restroom, much to his visible consternation.
+- Spaceballs: President Skroob gets a video phone call while in the restroom, much to his visible consternation.